jonathonbyrdziak/facebook-comments-plugin/readme.txt

 == Changelog ==

+= 0.03 =
+* Bug Fix: Receiving PHP Notice: Undefined variable: $classname in comments.php on line 177 when activating or using the plugin.
+* Bug Fix: Mac Safari Version 5.1.7 (6534.57.2) when you click on the app_id field to put in the app_id the focus goes to the title field preventing you from putting it in.

 = 0.02 =
 * Enhancement: Added a comment bubble to replace the default Red Rokk logo in the WYSIWYG